curl/curl/docs/libcurl/libcurl-tutorial.md

 function pointer you pass to libcurl is then called on irregular intervals with information about the current transfer.

 Set the progress callback by using CURLOPT_PROGRESSFUNCTION(3).
-And pass a pointer to a function that matches this prototype:
+Pass a pointer to a function that matches this prototype:

 ~~~c
  int progress_callback(void *clientp,